V1ns0n/hexo-blog/source/_posts/hihoCoder笔记-持续更新.md

 ## 描述
 - There are N queens in an infinite chessboard.
 We say two queens may attack each other if they are in the same vertical line, horizontal line or diagonal line even if there are other queens sitting between them.
-- Now given the positions of the queens, find out how many pairs may attack each other?
+- Now given the positions of the queens, find out how many pairs may attack each other?<!--more-->

 ## 输入
 * The first line contains an integer N.